jaripeeperkorn/ValidationSelection/README.md

 [[Under construction]]

-The models folder contains the Petri Net files used in the experimental evaluation.
+The ``Models'' folder contains the Petri Net files used in the experimental evaluation.